 While the critical acclaim and reviews for the new Retro Bird were largely quite positive, the vehicle failed to attract significant consumer support.
 Less than 10,000 were sold in 2004 and, in 2005, Ford decided to pull the plug.

-For those shopping for a used Ford Thunderbird produced for the 2002 through 2005 model years, here's some background information on the vehicle.
+For those shopping for a used Thunderbird of this newer era, here's some background information that may be helpful.

 Under the hood is an aluminum, 3.9-liter, dual-overhead-cam V-8 engine that's good for 252 horsepower.
 It's paired with a a close-ratio 5-speed-automatic transmission.

-A used Thunderbird can also be found with several options, including chrome wheels instead of the painted ones, an interior upgrade package, all speed traction control and a removable hardtop with the T-Bird's "trademark" porthole windows instead of the standard power-folding soft top with its heated glass rear window.
+These Thunderbirds can also be found with several options, including chrome wheels instead of the painted ones, an interior upgrade package, all speed traction control, and a removable hardtop with the T-Bird's "trademark" porthole windows instead of the standard power-folding soft top with its heated glass rear window.

 No doubt, the Thunderbird is one nice car.
-We had a 2003 here not too long ago and were indeed impressed by the smooth and quiet ride as well as the handling.
+We had a 2003 here at one time and were indeed impressed by the smooth and quiet ride as well as the handling.
 And as a "looker" ... yep, it was turning quite a few heads.
-For those considering buying one, we can suggest a number of ways to help you save.

 Reliability And Mechanical Problem Watchlist

 The reliability record of the 11th generation Thunderbird is somewhat mixed.
 While many owners have reported enjoying trouble-free ownership experiences, others have encountered various mechanical issues over time.

 Factors such as regular maintenance, driving habits, and individual vehicle history play significant roles in determining reliability.
 That said, there have been some problems reported by owners that should therefore be included in a pre-purchase inspection: